Police corruption: National Integrity System Assessment

-Transparency International and the Institute of Public Affairs publishes the National Integrity System Assessment (NIS) for each country listing whereby it evaluates the capabilities of the country's key institutions to hinder the prevalence of corruption.
-According to the 2012 assessment, Transparency International notes that Poland has achieved a fairly satisfactory outcome and that corruption is not as problematic as it was during the mid 1990s after the collapse of Communism.
+Transparency International and the Institute of Public Affairs publish the National Integrity System Assessment (NIS) for each country, listing how it evaluates the capabilities of the country's key institutions to hinder the prevalence of corruption.
+According to the 2012 assessment, Transparency International notes that Poland has achieved a fairly satisfactory outcome and that corruption is not as problematic as it was during the mid-1990s after the collapse of Communism.
 Additionally, Poland's joining of the European Union in 2004 has placed expectations on Poland to improve the integrity of their political and corporate affairs.
-During 2002–2005, Poland is noted for implementing legal changes that extends punishment of corruption in Poland's Criminal Code.
+During 2002–2005, Poland is noted for implementing legal changes that extend punishment of corruption in Poland's Criminal Code.
 However, the assessment highlights that corruption in Poland is still a concern and must be addressed.
 The assessment asserts that a key component of Poland's relatively slow and small improvements in dealing with corruption is the lack of commitment from Poland's decision makers as there have been several unsuccessful attempts to launch a comprehensive anti-corruption policy.
 NIS suggests that nepotism and cronyism is still prevalent in the political and corporate sphere, which provides a tolerant setting for corruption.
-The assessment also takes into consideration Poland's Corruption Perception Index, highlighting that the public's distrust of public entities and the difficulty to establish effective anti-corruption policies has discouraged Poland's decision makers to improve public relations.
+The assessment also takes into consideration Poland's Corruption Perception Index, highlighting that the public's distrust of public entities and the difficulty in establishing effective anti-corruption policies has discouraged Poland's decision-makers from improving public relations.